sdillahey/mealticket/README.md

 #### /api/places JSON Response Body
 ![GET /api/venues](https://i.imgur.com/7WArykp.png)

-### Special Thanks to Zomato for all of the Great Data
+### Special Thanks to Zomato for all of the Great Data.
+Namaste.